cohoe/legacy-blog/source/_posts/2013-01-01-makefile-based-pki-management.markdown

 [root@gmcsrvx1 example.com]#
 ```

 There you go, yet another useful service to have around for dealing with your network.
 Raw files used above are available in the <a href="http://archive.grantcohoe.com/projects/ssl">Archive</a>.
-Now back to Webauth with me...